 Introduction**

-This project creates a Classifier for the MNIST handwritten digits database using the Keras Neural Network library and Python.
-The classifier must achieve a testing accuracy of at least 99 percent.
-The Modified National Institute of Standards and Technology(NIST)[1] dataset contains 60,000 28 x 28 grey scale images of handwritten digits and their associated label for training and 10,000 images for test(?).
+The work implemented in this project creates a Classifier for the Modified National Institute of Standards and Technology (MNIST) handwritten digits database using the Keras Neural Network library and coding in Python.
+The classifier is designed to achieve a testing accuracy of at least 99 percent.
+The MNIST[1] dataset contains 60,000 28 x 28 grey scale images of handwritten digits and their associated labels for training and 10,000 images for testing.
 The classifier is a 10-way classifier with 10 possible digits (0-9) and 10 possible digit classes.
 Each bit in the image (8 x 8) has 8 bit giving a total of 784 inputs to the classifier.
-This represents one NIST input image.
-The output is a sparse-encoded 10 element binary vector representing the the digit.
+This represents just one MNIST input image.
+The output is a sparse-encoded 10 element binary vector representing the digits.
 The MNIST dataset is prebuilt into the Keras dataset.

 Approach

-The approach we took was to enable all team members to have online access to document artifacts; Early on in the project, we decided to use a Google Colabs notebook as this allowed us all to collaborate on the work and have access to the most recent version of the code.
-In addition it simplified revision control as the latest changes would be available to everyone.
-Initially, we were going to use Google Colab to automatically create a pdf file but later decide it would be better to create it from a standard MS Word template which contained the University of Limerick logo and which could be used to generate table of contents etc. A document with the relevant headings and details required in the final report was then created as this provided us with a structured approach to performing the task and allowed us to record our results as we completed each stage of the project.
+Team Work:

-It was also decided that the final document report would be reviewed by the project team.
-Each person was to read the document in advance and come prepared with items/comments for each page of the document.
-A decision would be made about each of the items whether or not they should be implemented.
+An in-person meeting was used as the basis for deciding on the understanding of the project requirements and the approach to adopt in the code implementations.
+Based on these meetings, the group unanimously adopted Google colab notebook to allow for effective collaboration with input at various levels by the team members.
+The final codes were run centrally on one group member’s computer with each member also running the codes individually to scan for error and necessary adjustments where necessary.
+The final project report was created, shared and edited by all team members via OneDrive.
+The content of the final submission was agreed upon by all members.

 Investigate Solution Space

-After taking guidance from Colin, we started to investigated some options.
-We realised that there was potentially many ways of achieving a performance level of 99 percent.
+.
+We observed that there are many ways of achieving a performance level of 99 percent.
 Generative AI such as Gemini and ChatGP allowed us to quickly create a prototypes to see the test accuracy results for our choices.
-The entry in Wikipedia [1] for mnist database provide a table which showed the error rate for different types of Neural Networks.
-The range of possible solutions included Convoluted Neural Networks(CNNs) , K-Nearest Neighbours, Linear and non-linear classifiers.
+An entry in Wikipedia [1] for MNIST database provides a table which showed the error rate for different types of Neural Network models.
+The range of workable solutions include Convoluted Neural Networks(CNNs) , K-Nearest Neighbours, Linear and non-linear classifiers.

 We decided to test the test accuracy based on a number of parameters.
 These were